 Since this research employs DHA as its approach, it analyzes the selected editorials by relating them to historical background.
 The historical background is realized through Jokowi's positions as the Jakarta governor, the presidential candidate, the president in his first month leadership, the president who raises the fuel prices, and the president who is confronted with the KPK issue.
 Focusing on the discursive strategies, this research finds that there are changes in two nomination strategies used to refer to Jokowi, namely deixis and synecdoches.
+For instance, in terms of deixis, 'they' and 'their' are only used as the references when Jokowi is mentioned with Ahok when he becomes the governor and with Kalla when he becomes the presidential candidate.
+However, a shift from the use of 'they' and 'their' to 'he' and 'his' takes place after Jokowi is elected as the President of Indonesia.
+This alternation of deixis may signify that the Post wants the readers to know that when Jokowi becomes the president, he alone is the one who has the control to execute the government's programs.
+Synecdoches as a nomination strategy only appear after Jokowi is elected as the new president, realized through the word 'government' and 'Indonesia'.
+By using this strategy, the Jakarta Post tries to draw the attention to Jokowi's position as the president.
+Therefore, his every action represents the action that the government and Indonesia take.

 This research also finds that the predication strategies also change due to the historical background.
-The Jakarta Post prefers using positive predications in presenting Jokowi's figure in all categories except in the KPK issue.
-In addition, the analysis of the predication strategies displays that Jokowi is always contrasted with other politicians in all categories.
-The results show that all comparisons are employed by the Jakarta Post to emphasize Jokowi's positive representation in all categories except in the KPK issue.
+The Jakarta Post prefers using positive predications in presenting Jokowi's figure in all categories except on the KPK issue.
+In addition, the analysis of the predication strategies demonstrates that Jokowi is always contrasted with other politicians in all categories.
+The results show that all comparisons are employed by the Jakarta Post to underscore Jokowi's positive images in all categories except on the KPK issue.
+In other words, in all issues but KPK issue, the Post gives its fullfledged support to Jokowi in the different roles he has, i.e. as a governor, presidential candidate, and the president.